 We obtain some of the components and materials used in our products, such as printed circuit board assemblies, plating materials and ceramic substrates, from a single or sole source or a limited group of suppliers.
 Alternative sources are not currently available for sole source components and materials.
 Because we rely on purchase orders rather than long-term contracts with the majority of our suppliers, we cannot predict with certainty our ability to obtain components and materials in the longer term.
 A sole or limited source supplier could increase prices, which could lead to a decline in our gross margin.
 Our dependence upon sole or limited source suppliers exposes us to several other risks, including a potential inability to obtain an adequate supply of materials, late deliveries and poor component quality.
 Disruption or termination of the supply of components or materials could delay shipments of our products, damage our customer relationships and reduce our revenues.
 For example, if we are unable to obtain an adequate supply of a component or material, we might have to use a substitute component or material, which could require us to make changes in our manufacturing process.
 From time to time in the past, we have experienced difficulties in receiving shipments from one or more of our suppliers, especially during periods of high demand for our products.
 If we cannot obtain an adequate supply of the components and materials we require, or do not receive them in a timely manner, we might be required to identify new suppliers.
-We might not be able to identify new suppliers on a timely basis or at all.
-Our customers and we would also need to qualify any new suppliers.
-The lead-time required to identify and qualify new suppliers could affect our ability to timely ship our products and cause our operating results to suffer.
-Further, a sole or limited source supplier could require us to enter into non-cancelable purchase commitments or pay in advance to ensure our source of supply.
-In an industry downturn, commitments of this type could result in charges for excess inventory of parts.
-If we are unable to predict our component and materials needs accurately, or if our supply is disrupted, we might miss market opportunities by not being able to meet the demand for our products.
+We might not be able to identify new suppliers could affect our ability to timely ship our products and cause our operating results to suffer.
+Further, as ole or limited source supplier could require us to enter into non-cancelable purchase commitments or pay in advance to ensure our source of suppliers.
+If we are unable to predict, or if our suppliers, define a supplier to deal to identify any mew suppliers.
+The lead-time required to identify and qualify new suppliers could affect our